ChauPham-Security/Automated-STIG-Remediation-Using-PowerShell/README.md

 This repository documents and automates remediation for **10 DISA Microsoft Windows 10 STIG V3R1 controls** on a Windows 10 virtual machine hosted in Azure.

-The goal is to demonstrate a practical STIG hardening workflow that looks like real security work:
+The goal is to demonstrate a practical STIG hardening workflow:

 - Select relevant STIG controls
 - Implement secure configuration changes